Ottoman–Ethiopian War (1557–1589): Ethiopian counteroffensive

 After failed reconciliation attempts with the Bahr Negus, he then marched north to Tigray where he dealt the Ottomans and their Medri Bahri allies a crushing defeat at the Battle of Addi Qarro, killing Ottoman Commander Ahmad Pasha along with the rebellious Bahr Negus Yeshaq.

 The victorious Emperor then advanced on Debarwa whereupon the Turkish garrison surrendered with all its firearms.
 Sarsa Dengel then seized the vast riches stored by the Turks in Debarwa and ordered the destruction of the mosque and the fort that was erected during the Ottoman occupation.
 According to Ottoman sources, the Ethiopians then took Arqiqo and managed to destroy Massawa's fort as well as kill 40 of its 100 defenders, though it failed to take the city.
 As a result, 100 musketeers and 100 cavalrymen were sent to Massawa from Egypt.
 Given Debarwa's importance as a staging point for the conquest of the rest of Ethiopia, further Ottoman advances on the city were inevitable.
 Massawa was reinforced by 300 musketeers, 100 cavalry, 10 canonneers, 10 large guns, and 5 builders to repair the fort, all from Egypt.

+Hizir Pasha took office in 1579 and after reinforcing his army he launched an offensive against the Ethiopians, inflicting a defeat against them near Massawa and Arkiko, thereby seizing Arkiko.
+Hizir Pasha inflicted another defeat against the Ethiopians near Debarwa and regained the Tigray province.
+Mustafa Pasha succeeded Hizir Pasha and ordered the Aqiq governor Yusuf to ready his forces for battle.
+Dengel noticed these preparations and asked Mustafa Pasha about them.
+The Ottoman troops defeated the army of Daharagat, governor of the Bahr Negus and executed the Ethiopian rebels in their ranks.

 Again employing their earlier tactic of fighting with local leaders, the Ottomans appointed a man named Wad Ezum as Bahr Nagash, and in 1588 moved inland where they were defeated by a local lord.
 Emperor Sarsa Dengel was alarmed by the Ottoman expansion, and replied with a razzia on the Ottoman fort at Hergigo in 1589 where he killed the Ottoman commander Kedwart Pasha at the Battle of Arkiko.

 The Emperor then turned south where he eliminated the Tigrean chief who coallaborated with Ottomans.
 Upon his return to Debarwa, the Ottomans sent him lavish gifts suing for peace.
 The Emperor accepted the gifts and thereby made peace with the Ottomans, sparing their fort at Arkiko.
 After these series of defeats and the resulting peace agreement, the Ottomans abandoned their territorial ambitions in 1589.